Vienna

 Tuesday, August 26 Session Chair(s): Fabio Scotto, Switzerland and Hironao Yamada, Japan

-Paul Weiser, Sebastian Pape, Frank Flemisch, Germany
+Paul Weiser, Sebastian Pape, Daniel Rupp, Frank Flemisch, Germany

 EchoXR: A Collaborative VR Framework for Spatial Acoustics in Architectural Design